Nuclear Medicine Technology, B.S.

 The benefits of SLU's nuclear medicine technology program also include several career opportunities.
 Graduates can work as technologists in hospitals and clinics.
 Students may seek positions in information technology, health care administration, sales and training, radiopharmacy labs, teaching and other related fields.

-Nuclear medicine provides an excellent pre-med curriculum.
-About 20% of graduates proceed to graduate school, with about 50% of the remaining class enrolling in graduate school within five years of employment.
-Many students attend graduate school part-time with assistance from their place of work.
+Nearly 20% of graduates proceed to graduate school, with about 50% of the remaining class enrolling in graduate school within five years of employment.
+Many attend graduate school part-time with assistance from their place of work.

 Career advancement opportunities from the position of staff technologist may lead to areas of administration, education, sales or research.